groc-prog/pyneo4j-ogm/README.md

 # Neo4j Object Graph Mapper
 A asynchronous library for working with Neo4j and Python 3.10+.
 The aim of this library is to provide a **clean and structured** way to work with Neo4j in Python.
 It is built on top of the [`Neo4j Python Driver`](https://neo4j.com/docs/api/python-driver/current/index.html) and [`pydantic 1.10`](https://docs.pydantic.dev/1.10/).

+## 📌 Todo's and features for future updates

+### Todo's
+- [ ] Unit tests to ensure future updates don't break anything
+- [ ] Improve this documentation
+- [ ] Add release workflow to automatically publish new releases to PyPI
+- [ ] Add workflows for linting, formatting and package scanning

+### Features
+- [ ] Support for projections (Which will return a dict with the provided properties instead of the model)
+- [ ] Client features (Like client hooks)
+- [ ] Add a option for returning relationship models in methods with multi-hop filters
+- [ ] Maybe some small example projects to show how to use the library?

 ## ⚡️ Quick start <a name="quick-start"></a>
 Before we can start to interact with the our database in any way, we have to do `three simple things`:
 - Connect to our database instance